guenchi/SWL/README.md

 I upload it in here for the reasons below:

-1. Protect its source code lost in the further.
+1. Protect its source code will not lost in the further.

 2. Maintaining as much as I can, if I could.